 Abstract.
-Most structural components are designed against fatigue crack initiation, by procedures which do not recognize cracks.
-Large cracks may be easily detected, but small cracks may pass unnoticed if they are smaller than the detection threshold of the inspection method used to identify them.
-Thus, structural design for very long fatigue lives should avoid fatigue crack initiation and be tolerant to undetectable short cracks.
-However, this self-evident requirement is still not used in fatigue design routines, which just intend to maintain the loading at the structural component critical point below its fatigue limit.
-Nevertheless, most long-life designs work just fine, which means that they are somehow tolerant to undetectable short cracks.
+Structural components designed for very long fatigue lives should avoid fatigue crack initiation AND be tolerant to undetectable short cracks.
+But this requirement is still not used in fatigue design routines, which just intend to maintain the critical point loading below its fatigue limit.
+Nevertheless, most long-life designs work just fine, thus they are somehow tolerant to undetectable or to functionally admissible short cracks.
 But the question "how much tolerant" cannot be answered by SN procedures alone.
-This important problem can only be solved by adding a proper short crack fatigue growth threshold requirement to the "infinite" life design criterion.
+This problem can only be solved by adding a proper fatigue crack propagation threshold requirement to the "infinite" life design criterion.
 This paper evaluates the tolerance to short 1D and 2D cracks, and proposes a design criterion for infinite fatigue life which explicitly considers it.

-Keywords: short cracks, non-propagating cracks, fatigue life prediction, fatigue limit.
+Keywords: short cracks, fatigue limits, crack tolerance